MichaelOdumosu57/SignfireCandidateProject/README.md

 	place a view toggle box under the starred count area toggle the view to show trashed messages and untrashed messages

+### Goal 6
+	place input box  with a submit button user can type any text and click submit

 ##Achieved